Bunnings Interview Questions

 About Bunnings Warehouse

-• Bunnings is a leading retailer of home improvement and outdoor living products, and a major supplier to project builders, commercial tradespeople, and the housing industry.
+• Bunnings is a leading retailer of home improvement and outdoor living products and a significant supplier to project builders, commercial tradespeople, and the housing industry.

 • Bunnings Warehouse acquired South Australian retailer Adelaide Tools in April 2020.